EpsilonSolutions/netscaler-command-reference/docs/ns/ns-tcpparam/ns-tcpparam.md

 <b>mptcpCloseMptcpSessionOnLastSFClose</b>
 Allow to send DATA FIN or FAST CLOSE on mptcp connection while sending FIN or RST on the last subflow.

+<b>tcpFastOpenCookieTimeout</b>
+Timeout in seconds after which a new TFO Key is computed for generating TFO Cookie.
+If zero, the same key is used always.
+If timeout is less than 120seconds, NS defaults to 120seconds timeout.

 <b>builtin</b>
 Flag to determine if the tcp param is built-in or not

+<b>autosyncookietimeout</b>
+Timeout for the server to function in syncookie mode after the synattack.
+This is valid if TCP syncookie is disabled on the profile and server acts in non syncookie mode by default.